regindex/RegexpWidth/README.md

 ```

 The format is a digraph, the nodes should be numbered from 0 to n.
 The label are strings inside two brackets and there must be a space at the beginning and one at the end of the label, as in the example.
+All incoming arcs to an NFA node must have the same label.

 Optional flags:
 ```